Grilled Citrus-Chile Mahi-Mahi with Mango-Avocado Salsa and Coconut-Lime Rice

 Frequently asked questions

-How can I tell when the fish is done without a thermometer?
+How do I know when the fish is done without an instant-read thermometer?

 Can I make the mango-avocado salsa ahead of time?